 Smoking can cause a series of lung disorders known as Chronic Obstructive Pulmonary Diseases (COPD).
 Emphysema is caused when a person has difficulty breathing due to the destruction of air sacs in the lungs.
 Healthy lungs have millions of tiny air sacs which fill with air every time you breathe in and help transfer oxygen into the blood.

 Smoking causes the walls between these sacs to break down resulting is larger but fewer sacs reducing the quantity of oxygen reaching the blood.
 As the break down progresses, you might have to work hard to breathe, even when resting.
-This condition can only be treated and slowed down by stopping smoking but cannot be cured or reversed.
+This condition can only be treated and slowed down

 2. Chronic Bronchitis